carolynvs/carolynvanslyck.com/content/blog/2019-04-27-nerd-snipe.md

 ---

-I never want anyone to feel like they are missing the joke or need to be an expert in some spec just to use a tool.
-I took everything that made me feel like I didn't get it and wasn't qualified over that past month, and then baked solutions for those problems into this new tool, into Porter.
-So that the next person would feel like they belonged and could spent their time Getting Shit Done<sup>TM</sup>, instead of figuring out this CNAB stuff.
+I took everything that made me feel like I didn't get it and wasn't qualified over that month, and then baked solutions for those problems into this new tool, into Porter.
+So that the next person would feel like knew what they were doing, that this CNAB stuff was intuitive, and walk away feeling smarter.

-Phew!
-I've been working on this for a few months now.
-I really should have blogged about it, and explained what Porter is and how it's pretty neat.
-Can I leave you an IOU one blog post that explains everything?
-What I really wanted to talk about is this epic release notes that I just wrote up for the latest release!

-No?
-You demand that I bring y'all along for the ride so that you aren't left feeling confused and like you don't belong?

-OK, I get you.
-I'm on it. 💖
+You can trick some people into solving a problem for you just by telling them that it isn't possible, and they'll do it just to prove you wrong.
+Me?
+All it takes is a dev tool that makes me feel frustrated and inadequate, and I will work hard to make sure that no one else ever has to feel that way too. 💪

+<p align="center"><em>Nerd Snipe Accomplished</em></p>

 [release]: https://github.com/deislabs/porter/releases/tag/v0.5.0-ralpha.1%2Belderflowerspritz
 [porter]: https://porter.sh/